RuthraVed/Game-Roller-Madness/README.md

 To run these versions on your system just download the respective folder and run the play file in Mozilla's Firefox browser.

-I would like to here which version you liked the most.
+I would love to hear which version you liked the most.